 There are both Class B and Class C felonies for credit card fraud.
 A first offense for a Class B felony can result in anything from probation to 20 years in prison.
 If the same crime is committed more than once it gets classified as a Class C felony which carries an even steeper punishment.

 Play it safe with a card like Discover it™.
-Click here to apply now and get $100 cash back!
+Click here to apply now!

 On average, minimum jail time for credit card fraud usually gets 3-6 years in the slammer, while maximum time is 7.5 to 15 years.
 Some states will put repeat offenders away for up to 20 years.